How Santos Brasil enhances productivity with i4cast®

 “It is an indispensable tool in relation to planning.”
 Carlos Abreu – Berth Operator at Santos Brasil.

 “The accuracy in the vessel's departure times increases credibility and confidence with vessel owners.”
 Emerson Alves – Logistics and Operations Manager at Santos Brasil.

 Santos Brasil is a reference in container operations in Brazil, responsible for 16% of all container and cargo handling in the country.

 The company operates the largest container terminal in Latin America and one of the three most efficient terminals in Brazil – Tecon Santos – combining innovation and technology, with the full support of i4sea® 24/7 with regard to actionable forecasts in impact and risk since 2021.

 i4cast® brings even more intelligence to Santos Brasil operations, with 7-day advance alerts and insights based on the impact of sea and weather conditions on terminal operations.
 This allows for more assertive decision-making, less risk of planning disruption and, consequently, gains in time, productivity, competitiveness and safety for port operations.

-As you can see, it is not possible to control the weather, but with sea and weather intelligence it is possible to take control of the situation and focus on increasing the safety and efficiency of operations. i4sea's purpose is to help businesses to adapt to increasingly volatile sea and weather conditions, so they can make proactive decisions and become more resilient to current and future climate challenges.
+As you can see, it is not possible to control the weather, but with sea and weather intelligence it is possible to know in advance the challenges and focus on adapting the operations to increasing safety and efficiency. i4sea's purpose is to help businesses to adapt to increasingly volatile sea and weather conditions, so they can make proactive decisions and become more resilient to current and future climate challenges.